 But he was keen to broaden the agenda: ‘There’s the European issue but there’s also the issue about who is supreme – Parliament or a self-appointed court.
 This is the issue here right now.’

 He was mistaken.
 It was not the issue.
 The issue was whether the government should be able to commence negotiations without seeking the consent of Parliament.
 The ruling, by a court that is not ‘self-appointed’, came down in favour of Parliament rather than the Crown.
-In practice it perhaps makes – and perhaps should make – little difference in this instance, but in principle it’s a decision that any democrat would welcome.
+Even if one believes that in practice it makes – and perhaps should make – little difference in this instance, it is in principle a decision that any democrat would welcome.

 It was disturbing last year when some newspapers railed against ‘unelected judges’ as ‘enemies of the people’; when someone who’s supposed to be a senior politician joins in, it becomes positively embarrassing.